Why they can be good idea, plus tips for exploring Britain beyond London by train; and a guide to booking reservations.

 The trains from Manchester also call at Warrington Bank Quay station where connections can be made with trains from both Edinburgh and Glasgow.

-If you want to head to the delightful towns on the picturesque Cambrian Coast, and ride the ‘Great Little Trains Of Wales’ from Aberystwyth, Towyn and Porthmadog, these towns have direct trains from Birmingham; which have connections from London at Birmingham International station; and from Manchester in Shrewsbury.
+These towns on the Cambrian Coast have direct trains from Birmingham; - which have connections from London at Birmingham International station; and from Manchester in Shrewsbury.

 If you want to spend a couple of days in this area, pretty Machynlleth is a great base for exploring by train.

-There are no direct conventional trains between the Cambrian and North Wales coasts, but there are two enchanting routes, which involve riding steam trains for part of the journeys; though these steam trains aren’t included with Eurail / InterRail and tickets are fairly expensive
+There are no direct conventional trains between the Cambrian and North Wales coasts, but there are two enchanting routes, which involve riding steam trains for part of the journeys; Though these steam trains aren’t included with Eurail / InterRail and tickets are fairly expensive

-There are direct trains from London to Devon and Cornwall including the Night Riviera service which needs to be reserved in advance, but if you want to take the daytime trains from Paddington to destinations between Exeter and Penzance it’s a good idea to reserve seats; particularly as the operator of these trains, GWR, has a highly useful online seat reservation service (see above).
+Though if you want to take the daytime trains from Paddington to destinations between Exeter and Penzance, it’s a good idea to take up the free option of reserving seats; Particularly as the operator of these trains, GWR, has a highly useful online seat reservation service (see above).

-Though if you want to include ‘The West Country’ along with the Scotland and the north of England on your around Britain adventure, it’s best to head to Devon and Cornwall from those areas.
+However. if you want to include ‘The West Country’ along with the Scotland and the north of England on your around Britain adventure, it’s best to head to Devon and Cornwall from those areas.

 My routing recommendation would be London → Scotland → The North Of England → Devon/Cornwall → London.